About Us – Discover Our Story and Mission

 (AGE 3-7)

 Early morning Friday 7th October 1994 I first entered this world.
-I was born at the Sussex Hospital in South England, a brother to Robert and Nadia Lee, and the third and last son to Anna and Peter Lee.
+I was born at the Sussex Hospital in South England.
+Brother to Robert and Nadia Lee, and the third and last son to Anna and Peter Lee.

 Born into a sporty family, I started my tennis journey at the Pavilion & Avenue Tennis Club in Brighton & Hove, United Kingdom, at the age of 3.